Sworn Translation: What It Is and How It Differs from Regular Translation | Global Docs Pro

 France: Changes from 2026

-This doesn’t directly change the status of sworn translation, but raises the bar overall: documents (including translations) will be checked even more carefully.
-For official procedures in France, a traducteur assermenté, included in the list at the appellate court, is still required.
+This doesn’t directly change the status of sworn translation, but raises the bar overall: documents (including translations) are checked even more carefully.
+For official procedures in France, a traducteur agréé is required — a translator approved by the appellate court and included in the official list (the national list is maintained by the Court of Cassation).

 Israel

 The Israeli system is flexible but formal.
 Translations for courts, government bodies, banks, universities, and the rabbinate usually require notarization of the translation in Israel.
-If the translation was made abroad, consular legalization in Israel requires notarization of the translation with confirmation of fidelity and, as a rule, an apostille on the notarization.
+Israel has been a party to the Hague Apostille Convention since 1978, so the chain of consular legalization is not needed: an apostille is sufficient.
+If the translation was made abroad, an apostille is placed on the notarization of the translation, as a rule.

 For immigration requests, machine translations are not accepted: a qualified translation (legal/court-approved) is needed with signature and date, as well as a declaration of accuracy.
 The Ministry of Aliyah and Integration has strict requirements for translations of documents for repatriation.